Unless the death has been referred to the coroner, information for registration is required to be given, in person, within five days of the death.

 How much does it cost?

 There is no charge for the death registration itself or the Tell Us Once service.
-If you require death certificates, any number of these may be purchased on the day of registration for a cost of £4 each.
+If you require death certificates, (certified copies of the death registration entry) any number of these may be purchased on the day of registration for a cost of £4 each.
 The cost of certificates purchased after the day of registration increase as the register is completed and archived.